kwestin/dac-purple-teaming-workshop/Shared-Instance-Lab-Guide.md

 ## Lab 3: Exercise 1: Enable Detection Packs

+1. The relevant packs are already enabled in our shared instance
-1. Navigate to Build > Packs and search for "Okta"
+2. If you have a trial instance you can enable them by navigatin to Build > Packs and search for "Okta"
-2. Update and enable "Panther Okta Pack"
+3. Update and enable "Panther Okta Pack"
 ![Panther Okta Pack](/img/packs1.png)

-## Lab 3: Exercise 2
+## Lab 3: Exercise 1

 1. In the Panther Console, Navigate to Build > Packs > Okta Pack
 2. Select the Okta.APIKey.Created rule
-3. Click on "Clone & edit"
+3. Open another tab and navigate to Build > Detections > Create New
-4. Name the detection a unique name with your initials - Sample "Okta API Key Created - Brandon"
+4. Name the detection with your name at the beginning - Sample " Lemmy Kilmster Okta API Key Created"
-    - If the field is greyed out, save the rule and then edit it again.
+5. Copy the sample test data and code logic from the existing detection and paste it into the new detection you are creating
-5. Grab the severity function from the [templates page](https://github.com/panther-labs/panther-analysis/blob/master/templates/example_rule.py) or below:
+6. Grab the severity function from the [templates page](https://github.com/panther-labs/panther-analysis/blob/master/templates/example_rule.py) or below:

     ``` python
     def severity(event):